Sonia-96/MyStudyNotes/ComputerSystems/Operating System.md

 # 9 Scheduling + IPC

-## Multilevel Feedback Queue
+## Multi-level Feedback Queue (MLFQ)

+Multiple queues, different priorities.
+The higher-priority queue runs its jobs first.

 5 rules:

 1. if priority(A) > priority(B), A runs
 2. if priority(A) == priority(B), use RR to run A and B
 3. processes starts at the top priority,
-4. Once a process uses the allotment at a given level, it moves down a queue. -- avoid gaming CPU
+4. Once a process uses the allotment at a given level, it moves down a queue. -- prevent gaming
-5. after some time period, move all jobs to the top priority queue. -- avoid starvation
+5. after some time period, move all jobs to the top priority queue. -- prevent starvation

 ### Lottery Scheduling

 random algorithm, simple to implement

+Approach:

+1. give processes lottery tickets
+2. whoever wins runs
+3. more tickets means higher priority

 ### Interprocess Communication

 ![img](/Users/sonia/Documents/CSStudy/MyStudyNotes/ComputerSystems/assets/Half-vs-Full-duplex-e1657701720121.jpg)

+1. Pipes: half duplex (data flows in only one direction)